 Treatment at the sub-acute level may also be ideal for young people who have completed our acute inpatient program, which is a short-term experience designed to promote stabilization, and who can benefit from extended time in an intensive treatment environment.

-The sub-acute treatment program can help children and adolescents who are experiencing symptoms associated with a broad scope of mental and behavioral health issues, including but not limited to the following:
+The sub-acute treatment program at our treatment center can help children and adolescents who are experiencing symptoms associated with a broad scope of mental and behavioral health issues, including but not limited to the following:

 • Anxiety disorders